Elgolfin/4yb/README.md

 Or
 - Run the 4YB exe if you installed from the package

-## Running the app
+## Testing the app
-- npm test
+- npm test (Run the unit tests followed by the code coverage)

-Or
+- npm run unit (Run the unit tests)
-- mocha -w
+- npm run unitlive (Run the unit tests in real time)

 ## Links